 The two initiatives I worked on while on the Gilt team at Saks Fifth Avenue were born from this brief.
-The first step in my process is to frame and reframe the challenge.
-The following questions helped us to expand upon the brief.
+The first step in my process was to frame and reframe the challenge, and the following questions helped us to expand upon the brief.

 The first thing I did was to map out the ideal customer journey from beginning to end - device-agnostic, channel-agnostic.
 I created a view of the distinct elements that make up the customer journey, in order to devise an approach to provide an ideal experience for each one.

 2. How might we communicate the expertise of the Saks stylists through these touchpoints?

 Previously the only way to connect with customers digitally was through the awkward Salesfloor widget - a global element on saks.com provided by a third party company.
 In discovery interviews with Associates we learned that they were getting a lot of customer service questions unrelated to their area of expertise.
 There was a business need to build this tool internally so that we have control of the data but also to elevate the styling service using more strategic placement and more elegant look and feel.

 3. How might we help stylists to know customers better?

 Another pain point was that Associates are not given any information about customers when they receive a new lead, and in many interviews they expressed that it would be good to have more information in order to provide the best service.